justunsix/adabox019-macropad-conf/README.md

 #### Manual library install

 Install the [Adafruit CircuitPython Library Bundle](https://circuitpython.org/libraries) 7.x.
 Unzip the bundle and copy the library files you need to the `lib` folder in the `CIRCUITPY` drive.
-Use these libraries:
+Using the library bundle or `circup`, install these libraries on the `CIRUITPY` drive:

 - `simpleio.mpy`
 - `neopixel.mpy`